harshadk99/flareguard/README.md

 ## Future Vision

-Our vision for FlareGuard is to become the definitive CSPM platform for the entire Cloudflare ecosystem.
+Our vision for FlareGuard Edge is to become the definitive CSPM platform for the entire Cloudflare ecosystem.
 Beyond zone security, we're building a comprehensive solution that provides security visibility across all Cloudflare services.
 Check out our [landing page mockup](./landing_page_update.html) to see the planned user interface with enhanced features.

 ### Planned Enhancements